 From Thurs.
 14 April to Tues.
-19 April 2016, Elaine and I combined inner-city birding (Century Park, Shanghai Botanical Garden) with suburban-coastal birding (Nanhui, Lesser Yangshan).
+19 April, Elaine Du and I combined inner-city birding (Century Park, Shanghai Botanical Garden) with suburban-coastal birding (Cape Nanhui, Lesser Yangshan).
 We noted 102 species.
 Sun.
-17 April was the big day, with 95 species noted.
-Among them were 2 Chinese Egret and 3 singing Pale-legged Leaf Warbler on Lesser Yangshan and Rufous-faced Warbler, Swinhoe’s Minivet, and near-threatened Curlew Sandpiper at Nanhui.
+17 April was the big day, with 95 species.
+Among them were 2 Chinese Egret and 3 singing Pale-legged Leaf Warbler on Lesser Yangshan and Rufous-faced Warbler, Swinhoe’s Minivet, and near-threatened Curlew Sandpiper at Cape Nanhui.
 Among our many firsts-of-season were 10 Narcissus Flycatcher, 4 Eastern Crowned Warbler, 2 members of the Arctic Warbler Complex, and Yellow-browed Bunting.
 With the spring migration rolling on strong, even the city parks gave us seasonal firsts, with Eurasian Woodcock and Blue-and-white Flycatcher at Century on Thursday and Eyebrowed Thrush Tuesday at the Botanical Garden.
 During the 6-day period, we noted 0 raptors, whether Accipitriform, Strigiform, or Falconiform.

 When silent, as is most often the case in Shanghai even in spring, Pale-legged Leaf Warbler and Sakhalin Leaf Warbler are indistinguishable, and a typical bird list this time of year includes the entry “Pale-legged/Sakhalin Leaf Warbler Phylloscopus tenellipes/borealoides.”
-The songs of these lookalikes are, however, distinct, and on Sunday in the wooded areas of Garbage Dump Valley on Lesser Yangshan we heard the cricket-like song of P. tenellipes.
-I made a recording (00:22; 1.7 MB):
+The songs of these lookalikes are, however, distinct, and on Sunday in the wooded areas of Garbage Dump Valley (30.644194, 122.058660) on Lesser Yangshan I sound-recorded the cricket-like song of P. tenellipes:

 On Tuesday, Elaine and I found a silent pair; they were moving along thick branches in the manner of a nuthatch and pumping their tail, but because they were not singing we could not ID them beyond Pale-legged/Sakhalin.